Ceremony on 6 December 2023 at The Hilton, Park Lane, London,

 Your entry should provide evidence of the volume and types of patients successfully fitted, the follow up care provided and patient feedback.

-This award seeks to recognise an individual who went the extra mile in putting the well-being of patients, colleagues and the public uppermost during the Covid pandemic.
-Entries and nominations are welcome for this award which will be judged on actions taken rather than statements made, articles written or website postings.
+Two trophies will be awarded in this double award which will recognise one individual and one practice team that went the extra mile to put the well-being of patients, colleagues and the public uppermost during the COVID Pandemic.
+Entries and nominations are welcome for this double award which will be judged on actions taken rather than statements made, articles written or website postings.

-Actions considered should be outside of the individual’s core role and not made as a result of directions from an employer or official.
-The judges will be looking to reward an individual who provided practical help and support to others through the pandemic.
-Nominations and entries should explain the situation and the actions the individual took to provide a solution.
-Testimonials, quotes and other evidence from those helped will be welcomed.
-Those providing nominations must supply evidence to support the nominee.
+Actions considered will be outside of the entrant’s core role and standard responsibilities and should not be made as a result of directions from and employer, official or guidance from a professional body.
+The judges will be looking to reward an individual and a practice team that provided practical help and support to others through the pandemic.
+The pandemic lockdown periods highlight the importance of contact lens subscriptions to optical practices and this should be reflected in the entries.
+Nominations and entries should describe the situation and the actions taken to provide a solution.
+Testimonials, quotes, from those helped are welcome.
+Nominations must include supporting evidence.

 Dispensing Optician of the Year